dertder25t-png/FocusDeck/docs/FocusDeck_Jarvis_Execution_Roadmap.md

 - [ ] JWT: include `app_tenant_id` claim
 - [ ] Global query filter (reads `app_tenant_id`)
 - [ ] Stamp `TenantId` on writes in `SaveChangesAsync`
+- [ ] Audit every `IMustHaveTenant` entity (review EF configs/migrations) to prove `TenantId` is auto-set and logs capture tenant+user for tenant switches.
+- [x] Tenant audit table now logs operations for every `IMustHaveTenant` entity when the context saves changes, so you can inspect writes by tenant.
+- [ ] Capture Linux `/` routing + audit (Nginx/Cloudflare configs, history fallback) with a doc snippet showing how to verify deep links.
+- [x] `/v1/tenants/current` summary + `/v1/tenants/{id}/switch` APIs so clients can refresh tenant context and request new tokens without re-login

 **Files**